yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 rely on previous established connections in order to keep cryptographic "cookies" remembering past sessions, and use that to recreate previous sessions instantaneously.
-There are still many caveats to that (e.g. very first session, QUIC negotiation, TFO+TLS1.3), but generally, we are working towards enabling very few RTTs to get in the way of data delivered to our users.
+There are still many caveats and many scenarios where the connection will take more than a single RTT to be established, but generally, using those cutting edge protocols will mean that there are very few RTTs which get in the way of content delivered to our users.

 ### Preconnect
+Preconnect is browser hint which tells it the page is about to download a resource from a certain host, enabling it to connect to it ahead of time.
+It is expressed as a `rel` attribute on a `<link>` element.
+For example:
+`<link rel=preconnect href="https://www.example.com">`

-Preconnect is another way to get rid of these pesky RTT - just get them out of the way sooner, so that they don't get in the way of your site's critical rendering path.
+That is another way to get rid of these pesky RTT - just get them out of the way sooner, so that they don't get in the way of your site's critical rendering path.